cboyd0319/cpw8/README.md

 By submitted a link in the comments section and tricking the admin (or through phishing), you're able to create a new user on the site.
 - ![](https://github.com/cboyd0319/cpw8/blob/master/gifs/red2_csrf.gif)

 ## Notes

 Describe any challenges encountered while doing the work

+- I had some issues when the rest of the class was working on this with some exploits colliding with my work.
+I just waited for things to calm down and tried again.